 Curious Neighbors Flocked to Fox Home

-Neighbors poured in as the girls continued to interact with Mr. Splitfoot.
+To a large extent, neighbors poured in as the girls continued to interact with Mr. Splitfoot.
 Mr. Splitfoot, through a series of knocks, tells a chilling tale that he’d been a peddler who was murdered in the house.
 He went on to say that he was not at rest because his remains were buried in their cellar.

 As word spread of the phenomenon, the curious came from far and wide to witness the supernatural demonstrations.
 Clergymen and layperson alike became convinced the girls were genuinely communicating with a spirit.

 Amazingly, the girls begin holding demonstrations (soon dubbed séances) and were an immediate sensation.
 Of course, a fee was charged for the public displays, and the girls started reaping substantial financial gains.

-Soon the Girls Were Celebrities
+Soon the Girls Were Worldwide Celebrities

 Spiritualist Churches Came Into Being

-In 1871, Kate Fox visited England where the first Spiritualist Church was established in Keighley, Yorkshire in 18153.
+In 1871, Kate Fox visited England where the first Spiritualist Church was established in Keighley, Yorkshire in 1853.
 Margaret soon traveled to England to be with her sister.

 Kate sat for Sir William Crookes, famed psychic-investigator and physicist.

-Sir William Crookes writes about a seance:
+Sir William Crookes writes about a séance:

 A luminous hand came down from the upper part of the room, and hovering near me for several seconds, took the pencil from my hand, rapidly wrote on the sheet of paper, threw the pencil down, rose above our heads, gradually fading into darkness.

 Sadly, Drink Became their Refuge

-The confession outraged devout Spiritualists and skeptics felt smugly vindicated.
-Due to this, Margaret, feeling shamed and still in need of money, soon retracted the confession.
-Margaret soon returned to Spiritualism as her only means of making a living.
+Despite this set-back, Margaret soon returned to Spiritualism as her only means of making a living.
 Unfortunately, both sisters struggled with poverty for their remaining years.

 Spirit Communication was the Internet of Its Day

 Mary Todd Lincoln, wife of then-President, Abraham Lincoln, became a fervent believer in contacting the dead.
 Having lost her beloved son, Willie, she invited popular mediums near the Washington D.C. area to conduct séances.

 Queen Victoria of England also held frequent séances to contact her beloved Prince Albert, who’d died from typhoid fever.

 Grieving families were also high in the ranks of its devotees.
 Many were desperate to communicate with loved ones who had died.
 Now, it seemed, they had a way to do so.

-The Craze Reaches Zenith in WWI
+The Craze Reaches Its Zenith in WWI

 Countless families during the American Civil War saw their men go off never to return.
 Shockingly, images of dead soldiers after battles were published in newspapers.
 After each battle, photos showed that loved ones had not only died in overwhelming numbers, but horrifically.

 Imitator Mediums Became Prolific

 As a consequence of speaking to the departed becoming lucrative, dozens of imitators started giving spirit readings as the movement quickly spread.

 When Kate and Margaret Fox devised a way to communicate with their resident spirit friend in 1849, they had no way of knowing the ensuing repercussions.
 Their public demonstrations not only changed their lives, but drastically changed how the Western world viewed communication with the dead.

-Another resource you that might like to read:
+Other resources you that might like to read: